antixenoinitiative/axiwiki/dealing-with-swarm.md

 ## Flakless Orbit

-This does require a fair bit of situational awareness and orbital finesse, as pilots must adjust their orbit around the interceptor to prevent agitations. **Watch your radar contacts closely.**
+This does require a fair bit of situational awareness and orbital finesse, as pilots must adjust their orbit around the interceptor to prevent agitations. **Watch your radar contacts closely**.

+The guiding principal of flakless orbit is that we **orient the travel path of our orbit, so that we move away from the swarm and do not  intersect it**, while firing on the Interceptor.

 ### Orientation

 The main vector in a traditional orbit is downwards.
 The easiest way to manage the swarms position is to orient your ship to keep the swarm above you as you orbit.
-The swarm will try to follow you but never catch up and not intersect with you, if you keep this up correctly.
+The swarm will try to follow you, but not catch up and not intersect with you, if you keep this up correctly.

 Use roll to adjust your orientation - **you want the swarm to stay at the top (or above) of your screen while orbiting**.
-(Take care not to over-roll, quick 180° flips or full 360° rolls, while mainting downwards thrust, will risk stalling as your former vector will work against your current thrust direction.)
+(Take care not to over-roll, you can risk stalling as your former vector will work against your current thrust direction if they flip.)

 ### Insert